GeneralYadoc/ChatAIStream/README.md

   import datetime
   import ChatAIStream as cas

-  # print sentencce by a character incrementally.
+  # print sentence by a character incrementally.
   def print_incremental(st, interval_sec):
     for i in range(len(st)):
       if not running: